Last revision: 20-06-2023

 How to use this document?

-The Deed also includes the ability to define management roles within the partnership if the partners wish to do so.
-Once the Partnership Deed is completed, all the partners should sign and date the Deed.
+Once the Partnership Deed is completed, it needs to be printed on a non-judicial stamp paper.
+The stamp duty varies from state to state.
+The information can be found on the websites of the revenue departments of the concerned states.
+All the partners should sign and date the Deed.
 Each partner's signature should be witnessed by an independent adult, meaning somebody over 18 years old, who is not involved with the partnership.
 This means the partners cannot witness each other, and people closely connected to the partners (such as their respective spouses) should not act as witnesses either.

 The partners should keep copies of the Deed for their records.
 If the partners wish to change any of the terms of the Agreement, they should be sure to do so in writing.